 Climb rate will be better on foot launched paramotors, this makes tight turns at low altitude safer.
 This also means you’re less likely to fly into low objects like power lines or trees on a foot launched machine.

 Modern paramotor wings are pretty damn safe, but heavier loading will make a wing that little bit more collapse resistant.
 A trike will be heavier so the wing will fly faster, thus keeping the wing more pressurised.

 Trikes may require a slightly longer landing strip, but they will generally be much safer to land.
-There's no risk of tripping of falling, as with foot launched machines, and fast landings are no problem.
-This is also good for your wallet, as the propeller is at less risk.
+There’s no risk of tripping or falling, as with foot launched machines, and fast landings are no problem.
+This is also good for your wallet, as the propeller is at much less risk.